igraph/python-igraph/doc/source/tutorials/shortest_paths/shortest_paths.rst

 Shortest Paths
 ==============

+This example will demonstrate how to find the shortest distance between two vertices on a weighted and unweighted graph.

-For finding the shortest path or distance between two nodes, we can use :meth:`get_shortest_paths()`.
-If we're only interested in counting the unweighted distance, then we use:
+To find the shortest path or distance between two nodes, we can use :meth:`get_shortest_paths()`.
+If we're only interested in counting the unweighted distance, then

 .. code-block:: python

+    import igraph as ig
+    import matplotlib.pyplot as plt

     # Find the shortest path on an unweighted graph
     g = ig.Graph(